gavagai-corp/morphological_expander/README.md

 ## Adding New Languages

 The library can be run with any of the raw resources from [UniMorph](https://unimorph.github.io/), if the relevant file is added to the resources folder in the cloned repository.
-However, there is an initial blank line which must first be removed.